 These situations occur infrequently but the ability to enforce rules is important to an efficient and beautiful Community.

 The Association contracts for snow plowing and sanding services for our streets.
 In light snow or icy conditions, sand will be used.
-When snow accumulates 2h or more, plows will pile the snow in such a way as to keep travel lanes clear.
+When snow accumulates 2 inches high or more, plows will pile the snow in such a way as to keep travel lanes clear.
 They do NOT plow parking spaces!!
 The plowing contractors can only reach our streets when the main roads are open.

 In inclement weather, vehicles may be towed from LRHOA roadways and parked areas if they are stalled, stuck, parked or abandoned.

-Regular trash pickup by Fairfax County is on Wednesday mornings.
-Trash cans and blue recycle cans are to be set out no earlier than 5pm Tuesday.
-The cans are to be set out 3f apart with wheels facing your house.
-Cans are to be returned to your rear yard Wednesday evening.
-Trash, recycling and special pickup details are indicated in the Trash Policy on the website.
+Regular trash pickup by Fairfax County is on Tuesday mornings.
+Trash cans and blue recycle cans are to be set out no earlier than 5pm the evening before.
+The cans are to be set out 3ft apart with wheels facing your house.
+Cans are to be returned to your rear yard the same evening.
+Trash, recycling, and special pickup details are indicated in the Trash Policy on the website.

 Tree Line Areas